 The Loyal Dales Volunteers colours (standard) now in Wensley Church, (courtesy of Stephen G. Hipperson).

 *It calls to mind an incident, still talked about, which happened during the threatened invasion of England by Napoleon Bonaparte.
 The company of Wensleydale volunteers which went by the above name had been enrolled as local militia, and orders had been given that in the event of the beacon on Penhill being lighted they were at once to muster and prepare for the march.
-It chanced that a fire had accidentally broken out somewhere in the neighborhood of Roseberry Topping, and the warden on Penhill mistaking it for a signal that on that beacon instantly lighted his own.
+It chanced that a fire had accidentally broken out somewhere in the neighbourhood of Roseberry Topping, and the warden on Penhill mistaking it for a signal that on that beacon instantly lighted his own.
 The result created considerable alarm in the dale, but the men, firm to their trust, went about beating drums, and after many farewells and much sobbing on the part of wives, children, and sweethearts, they gathered together and set out under proper command in the direction of Thirsk, where they were met by the Mashamshire Volunteers.
 Here the news of the "false alarm" reached them, but not before the panic had spread over nearly the whole of the north of England, and thousands of the brave had mustered in arms.
 For their loyalty and promptitude of action both the Wensleydale and Mashamshire regiments received the thanks of both Houses of Parliament.